Christopher Duntsch: Criminal charges

 Henderson and Kirby feared that Duntsch could move elsewhere and still theoretically get a medical license.
 Convinced that he was a clear and present danger to the public, they urged the Dallas County district attorney's office to pursue criminal charges.
 The inquiry went nowhere until 2015, when the statute of limitations on any potential charges was due to run out.
-Part of the problem was being able to prove that Duntsch's actions were willful as defined by Texas law.
+Part of the problem was being able to prove that Duntsch's actions were willful and intentional as defined by Texas law.
 After interviewing dozens of his patients and their survivors, prosecutors concluded that Duntsch's actions were indeed criminal, and nothing short of imprisonment would prevent him from practicing medicine again.

-As part of their investigation, prosecutors obtained a December 2011 email in which Duntsch boasted that he was "... ready to leave the love and kindness and goodness and patience that I mix with everything else that I am and become a cold blooded[sic] killer."
+As part of their investigation, prosecutors obtained a December 2011 email in which Duntsch boasted that he was "... ready to leave the love and kindness and goodness and patience that I mix with everything else that I am and become a cold blooded [sic] killer."
 ADA Michelle Shughart, who led the prosecution of Duntsch, later recalled that Henderson, Kirby, and Lazar contacted her demanding to testify against Duntsch; according to Shughart, doctors almost never testify against each other.
 In an article for The Texas Prosecutor, the journal of the Texas District and County Attorneys Association, Shughart and other members of the trial team recalled that their superiors were initially skeptical when presented with the case, but eventually found themselves in "overwhelming disbelief" that a surgeon could do what Duntsch was accused of doing.
-As the trial team put it, the "scary pattern" of Duntsch's actions became apparent to others in the office, leading the DA to give the green light to take the case to a grand jury.
+As the trial team put it, the "scary pattern" of Duntsch's actions became apparent to others in the office.
+Ultimately, the DA agreed that the only way to stop Duntsch was to put him in prison, and gave the green light to take the case to a grand jury.